jyli7/SICP/README.md

-Working through select exercises in SICP: http://mitpress.mit.edu/sicp/.
+Working through most of the exercises in SICP: http://mitpress.mit.edu/sicp/.